Want free new clothes for a fashion change?

 Step 5: Swap, baby, swap!

 Hooray!
 So fun!
 So useful and money-saving and wardrobe enhancing!
 So exhausting yet worth it!
 On the evening of your swap, between five and twenty women will show up and dump their bags of clothing onto Clothing Mountain.
 Everyone will squeal and dive towards what another lady has unloaded.
 Shirts will fly off.
 Pants will be draped over chairs.
+Fun leggings will be squeezed into.
 Cookies will be eaten.

 BE CAREFUL THAT EACH PERSON DESIGNATES A “SAFE” AREA/BAG so that the actual clothes and shoes she arrived in don’t get taken for Swap meat!